The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   // 1,2,3,4
   ```

-  Since both variables reference the same array, when we make changes to that reference using variable `a`, the changes are being made to the exact same array referenced by variable `b`.
+  Since both variables reference the same array, when we mutate the array referenced by variable `a`, the mutations are being made to the exact same array referenced by variable `b`.